 Running a Business or Self Employed?
 This Online Accountant is Designed to Support You >>

 When things turn sour, you can get mad and say or do things that aren’t in your best interest.
 These things can have lasting consequences and burn bridges.
 Try your best to avoid this, as you never know where a connection will lead you.

 4. Turn Your Pain Into Passion and Profit

 You might be hurting now, and that’s natural.
 But find a way to turn your pain into your passion or profit.
 How can you help others in a similar situation?
 How can you take what you have learned and lend your skills to something else?
 Do you want to start your own business?

 If you choose to go into entrepreneurship, getting everything set up properly is important.
-We recommend consulting legal resources, such as a local lawyer or a website like LegalZoom, to help you get set up properly.
+We recommend consulting legal resources to help you get set up properly.

 5. Remember That You Are More Than Your Job or Career